Telegraph Hill Centre Today

 - In 1993 the vicar and curate of St Catherine’s met with local organisers of the open air park festival to set up the Telegraph Hill Festival

-- Telegraph Hill Centre leased the undercroft space on a peppercorn rent to Bold Vision and the Church also donated £3000 seed funding to get Hill Station underway
+- Bold Vision set up Hill Station, a community cafe in part of Telegraph Hill Centre.
+St Catherine’s Church leased the space for a cafe on a peppercorn rent to Bold Vision and also donated £3000 seed funding to get Hill Station underway

 - Telegraph Hill Centre has also hosted several fundraisers for Bold Vision and Hill Station since 2011, raising more than £12,000 towards the costs of refurbishing Hill Station